sparshpnd23/MLOps/README.md

              fi

 This way, you can mention all possible libraries as per your requirement.
 This will download only those libraries in the container, which are required in that specific program.
 Thus, a highly customized container will be created.
 I have not used this technique in my project because it will download the required libraries everytime a new ML model comes.
 I have mentioned commonly used libraries directly in my Dockerfile because in that way, I have to download the libraries just once.
-However, if you have a good internet connections & want a highly customized container, you can go for this technique.
+However, if you have a good internet connection & want a highly customized container, you can go for this technique.